DocNow/twarc/docs/windows10.md

 You must have Python installed and working on Windows.

-Python will be located in different places on your computer if you installed Python from either the official website or from the Microsoft App store.
+Python will be located in different places on your computer if you installed Python from either the [official website](https://www.python.org/downloads/windows/), or from the [Microsoft App store](https://www.microsoft.com/en-us/p/python-38/9mssztt1n39l), or via [Anaconda](https://www.anaconda.com/products/individual#windows).

 Check that you can run these successfully: